ivancuric/css-selector-performance/Optimizing CSS.md

 We won't be going into JavaScript performance and compositing, but will focus instead on the purple part - style parsing and laying out the elements.

-To keep it short, as we said in the
+To keep it short, as we said in the previous
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIwNjE4Nzc5XX0=
+eyJoaXN0b3J5IjpbNjMxNjMyNjg4XX0=
 -->